 Initially, the Communities Team will be working alongside colleagues in Greenspace & the Health & Social Care Partnership (HSCP) to deliver a pilot approach to PB Mainstreaming which will allow residents to influence a portion of a defined budget.

 The pilot project is still in development but will focus on the findings of a survey carried out by the Health and Social Care Partnership earlier this year.
 The survey was based on the challenges people faced through the pandemic.
 As part of the survey feedback respondents noted that in the majority of cases levels of physical activity had declined.
 Respondents ranked five things they felt were the most important to help people maintain or increase their activity levels.

 The pilot seeks to address the two highest ranking ideas:

-More details of the pilot and how you can participate will be provided shortly.
 The outcome of the pilot will be monitored and should the approach prove successful the ambition will be to extend this participative approach to other communities across West Dunbartonshire.

 We are also looking for volunteers who would like to be involved in designing this process, if you are interested please contact YourCommunity@west-dunbarton.gov.uk and a member of the team will be in touch.